radicamc/exoTEDRF/docs/content/usage.rst

 The NIRSpec target trace is sufficiently thin on the detector that there are generally a sufficient amount of unilluminated pixels to directly estimate the 1/f noise from a given frame.
 (Note though that this assumption may not hold if using e.g., the SUB512S subarray).
-The NIRSpec 1/f correction also serves as the bacground subtraction!
+The NIRSpec 1/f correction also serves as the background subtraction!

     - ``median``: Use the median of all (unmasked) pixels in a column :math:`\pm` X pixels :sup:`[1]` away from the target trace as the 1/f value for that column.
     - ``slope``: Fit a line to all (unmasked) pixels in a column :math:`\pm` X pixels :sup:`[1]` away from the target trace, and subtract this as the 1/f value.